dsqmoore/developer/_posts/2010-01-01-validate-purchase.md

 ---
 layout: master
-title: Make Purchase
+title: Validate Purchase
 categories: purchases
 ---

-# Make Purchase
+# Validate Purchase

 Send a Base64 encoded receipt from Apple to complete the purchase.